Willamin/cashrun/README.md

 # cashrun

-Cashrun allows you to run scripts written in Crystal quickly.
+Designed to facilitate using Crystal for short shell scripts, Cashrun allows you to more simply run scripts written in Crystal.
 The first time you run a Crystal script, it will be compiled and cached.
 As long as the script didn't change, the compiled binary will be used in the future.

 ## Usage